ZiYueCommentary/ziyue4d-docs/docs/functions.rst

     * ``name`` is the function name, can be any valid identifier.

     * ``%`` is the type of value returned by the function.
-If it is omitted,the function returns an integer value by default.
+If it is omitted, the function returns an integer value by default.

     * ``arg1$, arg2# = 3.14`` is a comma-separated list of arguments. ``arg1$`` is a **mandatory argument** with no default value. ``arg2#`` is an **optional argument** since it has a default value.
 Arguments are always local.